Stefano-Vanerio/SerafiniStracciaVanerio/README.md

 •	Presentation: contains all the files used to realize the final pdf (presentation)

+•	DeliveryFolder: contains the final versions of the documents

 # Online collaborative work platform
 In the creation of the files related to the project we have used an online collaborative work platform.
 In it is possible to see the complete history of all the modifications of the files.

 •	At this link is present the file used for the creation of the RASD file: https://docs.google.com/document/d/1EinVh5w7yB-jk7-YYJO_MIyqoS4mnwvOs2p9OUenkZg/edit?usp=sharing

-•	At this link is present the file used for the creation of the DD file:
+•	At this link is present the file used for the creation of the DD file: https://docs.google.com/document/d/1hjAKQO--b4NgonxfEOeGYQxDc5a6BY9Y2g3mT3JWpe4/edit?usp=sharing

 # Project goal and approach